Home / Blog / Working at Plaid 2026

 If you've ever linked a bank account inside Venmo, Robinhood, Coinbase, or any of the thousands of fintech apps that make up the modern financial ecosystem, you've used Plaid.
 The company's APIs are the invisible backbone connecting consumer bank accounts to the applications that need them โ€” and in 2026, Plaid remains one of the most coveted employers in fintech for engineers, product managers, and designers alike.

-With approximately 800 employees, Plaid occupies a sweet spot: large enough to power critical financial infrastructure for millions of users, yet small enough that individual contributors can see their work ship and move metrics.
-That combination โ€” massive scale with startup-like impact โ€” is a big part of why 91% of employees recommend working here.
+With headcount tracking around 1,300 employees as of early 2026 (per external trackers like Tracxn and Unify), Plaid occupies a sweet spot: large enough to power critical financial infrastructure for millions of users, yet small enough that individual contributors can see their work ship and move metrics.
+That combination โ€” meaningful scale with startup-like impact โ€” is a big part of why roughly 89% of employees on Glassdoor recommend working here.

-In this deep-dive, we'll break down what it's actually like to work at Plaid in 2026, drawing on 189 Glassdoor reviews, public data, and the culture signals that define the company.
+In this deep-dive, we'll break down what it's actually like to work at Plaid in 2026, drawing on roughly 194 Glassdoor reviews, public data, and the culture signals that define the company.
+We'll also address the $13.4B-to-$6.1B Series E down round in April 2025 head-on — that's a real piece of context for anyone evaluating equity.
 Whether you're considering an offer or just curious how one of fintech's most important companies operates, here's what you need to know.

 Plaid's Culture DNA